Mayden-Academy/2019-aug-basilisks-mario-kart/README.md

 ## Installation

-Ensure you have node.js installed
+Ensure you have dependencies installed

 ```bash
 $ npm install node